-Neck pain is connected to the support of your back, so the best type of mattress for neck pain also offer excellent support and pressure point relief for those who suffer from back pain.
+Neck pain is connected to the support of your back, so the best mattress for neck pain also offer excellent support and pressure point relief for those who suffer from back pain.

-Below, we take a look at some of the best types of mattresses for those suffering with neck pain.
+As a detailed extension to our Mattress Buying Guide, we take a look at some of the best mattresses for those suffering with neck pain.

 Mattress firmness for neck pain